hptran7/chatApp-client/README.md

 ## Getting Started

 To set up a local copy of the project follow the steps below.
-Be sure to follow the instructions in the [client-side repository](https://github.com/brodri4/Gachasphere-client) as well.
+Be sure to follow the instructions in the [server-side repository](https://github.com/hptran7/chatApp-server.git) as well.

 # Prerequisites